LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/02-diagnosing-and-managing-covid-19.md

 - Identifying those that need to be tested for coronavirus
 - Collecting samples for testing
 - Tracing people who have been in contact with someone who has, or is suspected of having, coronavirus infection
-- Helping to educate the public while carrying out these tasks
+- Helping to educate the public while carrying out these tasks.

 Screening, testing and tracing are discussed in [chapter 3](03-how-to-prevent-the-spread-of-covid-19.html).